MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 - An **index** that defines a searchable set of document records.
 - An **indexer** that extracts the documents from the data source, applies the skillset, and populates the index.

-In this exercise, you'll use the Azure Cognitive Search REST interface to create these components by submitting JSON requests.
+In this exercise, you'll use the Azure AI Search REST interface to create these components by submitting JSON requests.

 1. In Visual Studio Code, in the **23-custom-search-skill** folder, expand the **create-search** folder and select **data_source.json**.
 This file contains a JSON definition for a data source named **margies-custom-data**.
 2. Replace the **YOUR_CONNECTION_STRING** placeholder with the connection string for your Azure storage account, which should resemble the following: